yandex/odyssey/documentation/configuration.md

 #storage_password "test"
 ```

-### ldap_storage_user
+### ldap_storage_credentials

-This subsection must located at subsection `user` and used to route clients to a remote PostgreSQL server with different credentials
+This subsection must located at subsection `user` and used to route clients to a remote PostgreSQL server with special credentials
-(storage_user and storage_password), depending in the client account attributes stored on the LDAP server
+(`storage_user` and `storage_password`), depending in the client account attributes stored on the LDAP server
 (based on OpenLDAP, Active Directory or others).
 This routing method allows to grant access
 with different privileges to different databases located on the same host.

-This routing method maybe used only if variables of ldap_endpoint_name and ldap_storage_user_attr
+This routing method maybe used only if variables of ldap_endpoint_name and ldap_storage_credentials_attr
 are set.
 For example:

 ```